-VR on the iPhone
+VR on iPhone Safari

 Virtual Reality (VR) works on mobile phones thanks to the data received from the gyroscope or accelerometer.
 This data provides information about the spatial orientation of the device and is used to track the head movement of the user.
 By combining a dynamic, fullscreen rendering of the photo with the orientation data, Kuula creates the VR effect.

-Unfortunbately, Apple iPhones restrict access to orientation data and do not provide a fullscreen mode.
+Unfortunately, Apple iPhones restrict access to orientation data and do not provide a fullscreen mode.
 This article provides instructions and workarounds for both these issues.

 Enable VR in the iPhone